Home Programming Git and GitHub Best Practices for Professional Developers

 Interactive Rebase: Rewriting History (Carefully)

 Interactive rebase (git rebase -i) lets you rewrite commit history before sharing it.
-This is incredibly powerful for cleaning up a messy development history into a clean, logical sequence of commits before opening a PR.
+This is particularly powerful for cleaning up a messy development history into a clean, logical sequence of commits before opening a PR.

 # Rebase the last 5 commits interactively